Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Notes:

 - Only visible segments are used by this effect.
-- The method does not use the master volume, only the shape of the specified segments.
+- The method does not use the reference volume, only the shape of the specified segments.
 - The method uses *ND morphological contour interpolation algorithm* described in this paper: <https://insight-journal.org/browse/publication/977>

 ### ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/module_segmenteditor_margin.png) Margin